-You’d be surprised at the amount of people that stare at me with eyes of confusion when I tell them there is much more to Las Vegas than The Strip, let alone an entire hipster and geek paradise.
-After living in Vegas for two years I would actually rank the city fairly high on my hipster meter.
-I enjoyed taking my friends and family off the strip to show them activities beyond your typical Las Vegas.
+You’d be surprised at the number of people that stare at me with eyes of confusion when I tell them there is much more to Las Vegas than The Strip, let alone an entire hipster and geek paradise.
+After living in Vegas for two years I would actually rank the city fairly high on my “hipster meter.”
+I enjoyed taking my friends and family off the strip to show them alternative things to do beyond your typical Las Vegas.
 I’m even more excited to share the local side of Vegas with you.
 So, what makes Vegas such a great hipster paradise?
-Well, the service industry is such a strong, tight knit community it allows for the perfect cultivation of playful and fun culinary adventures, crafty cocktails, amazing local art, a safe gathering place for global geeks and a crazy underground scene that will keep you dancing all night.
+Well, the service industry is such a strong, tight-knit community it allows for the perfect cultivation of playful and fun culinary adventures, crafty cocktails, amazing local art, an accepting place for global geeks, and a crazy underground scene that will keep you dancing all night.
 So, let’s explore these amazing activities off the strip!

-This guide will help you navigate all the things that make Las Vegas a strong contender in the U.S hipster and geek paradise.
+This guide will help you navigate all the things that make Las Vegas a hipster and geek paradise.
 My husband hated Vegas with the flashy fake glitz and glam, but after I took him to visit my favorite alternative places he fell in love with the city and has been back several times.
-As with any of my hipster guides we start with brunch and breakfast, continue to local markets and galleries, let out our inner geek and end the night with a craft cocktail and a killer club.
-If you want to jump somewhere right away, just use the links below. ** Vegas is a big city and quite spread out I always recommend renting a car to get off the strip and enjoy these amazing highlights!
+As with any of my hipster guides we start with brunch and breakfast, continue to local markets and galleries, let out our inner geek, and end the night with a craft cocktail and a killer club.
+If you want to jump somewhere right away, just use the links below.
+Vegas is a big city and quite spread out I always recommend renting a car to get off the strip and enjoy these amazing highlights!
 As always my hipster guides support local and sustainable businesses.

-MTO Cafe– When two dedicated culinary locals open a Las Vegas favorite, MTO Cafe, you know the food is going to be good.
+When two dedicated culinary locals open a Las Vegas favorite, MTO Cafe, you know the food is going to be good.
 With their warm and inviting orange and cream decor it’s the perfect place to relax and enjoy good food.
-Try their yoga pant omelette for a fresh and healthy start to your day or indulge with bacon pancake dippers.
+Try their Yoga Pant Omelet for a fresh and healthy start to your day or indulge with Bacon Pancake Dippers.
 With two locations, and the occasional food truck appearance, you’ll be able to grab breakfast any day of the week!

-EAT– EAT in DTLV (Downtown Las Vegas) is usually where I end up bringing my friends or family for a late brunch.
+EAT in DTLV (Downtown Las Vegas) is usually where I end up bringing my friends or family for a late brunch.
 It’s a place I can be excited to showcase the very best of the DTLV revival project.
-The wooden decor and single string lightbulbs give the decor a modern, hip feel.
-Try their truffle scramble sandwich with bacon (pictured) and add on their home potatoes, which are to die for.
+The wooden decor and single string light bulbs give them the ultimate hipster vibe.
+Try their truffle scramble sandwich with bacon and add on their home potatoes – which are to die for.
 They also have vegetarian options.
-If you’re rolling solo, sit at the bar and watch them make your meal with fresh ingredients!
+If you’re rolling solo, sit at the bar and watch them make your meal with fresh local ingredients!

 500 S Main St, Las Vegas, NV